 About 20 students with different learning needs from Mary Rose School will pair with members of the CityU delegation, comprising CityU faculty, students, and alumni, to run the 10-kilometre race.
 A ceremony on 1 November kicked off preparations for the “CityU X Mary Rose School Inclusive Run”.

-"I hope the students will be encouraged to train hard for the 10-kilometre run now that we are only three months away from the next Hong Kong Marathon," said Mr Sunny Chau Yat-kwong, Chairman of the Organising Committee, CityU Delegation cum Associate Director of Student Development Services (PE).
+"I hope the students will be encouraged to train hard for the 10-kilometre run now that we are not far away from the next Hong Kong Marathon," said Mr Sunny Chau Yat-kwong, Chairman of the Organising Committee, CityU Delegation cum Associate Director of Student Development Services (PE).

 Ms Chan Ngar-lai, Principal at Mary Rose School, said her students hadn’t participated in the Hong Kong Marathon for two years because of the pandemic.
 She thanked the CityU team once again for supporting this activity with Mary Rose School students.
 She encouraged the students to stay energetic, keep the pace, exercise every day, maintain a positive mindset, and complete the race with a positive attitude.